 Don't assume what words mean when you are making one of the most important financial decisions of your life.
 Don't assume that your realtor or your attorney or your banker know the meaning of those terms.
 Ask them about real estate, laws and mortgages.
 Ask your local health agent about the septic systems, the soils and the meaning of words such as Innovative/Alternative systems or anything else you don't understand about the septic system.
 Buyer beware means buyer should be aware.
 Aware of what?
 Well, that depends.
 Come on in, tell us what you are looking at and we'll talk.

-Cathleen Drinan is the health agent for the Town of Halifax and Plympton.
-Don't be afraid of asking those important questions.
-Contact her at 781 293 6768 or cdrinan@town.halifax.ma.us
+Cathleen Drinan is the health agent for the Town of Halifax.
+It might be Halloween but she doesn't want you to be afraid of asking those important questions.
+Contact her at 781 293 6768 or 781 293 6768